donbasta/advent-of-code-2022/DOCS.md

 # day 6

 not much struggle since all of the rust-related struggles are mostly on the previous day.
 Oh, and this is Day6 btw, so coded this while listening to that band as well :D

+# day 7

+we move to java. i think the last time i used java was when i did the game of life thing; more than one year ago. and turns out that i currently didn't have java installed on my pc bcs i factory resetted it at some point this year. so installing and configuring java became the most cumbersome thing to do for this day. and it was such a refreshing thing coding a data structure in java; if this was done in haskell instead i would die.

+wow although haven't coded in java for years, fortunately haven't forgotten lots of them